Azienda Autonoma di Stato per i Servizi Pubblici

-The State Company for Public Services of San Marino (Azienda Autonoma di Stato per i Servizi Pubblici, also known as AASS) is a state-owned joint-stock company in the Republic of San Marino that was created in 1981 to run the local system of transport, to manage the distribution of water, electricity and gas methane and the collection of waste.
-All services that were previously supplied in an unsystematic way by private Italian companies.
+Azienda Autonoma di Stato per i Servizi Pubblici (commonly abbreviated as AASS) (State Company for Public Services) is a state-owned joint-stock company in the Republic of San Marino.
+Established in 1981, it was founded to centralize and manage the domestic public transportation system, municipal waste collection, and the distribution of water, electricity, and methane gas.
+Prior to the unification of these utilities under AASS, such infrastructural services were provided to the republic on an unsystematic basis by various private Italian contractors.